-The Agency agrees with the following mitigation measures proposed by the proponent to mitigate any change to the Project that may be caused by the environment:
+The Agency agrees with the following key mitigation measures proposed by the proponent to mitigate any change to the Project that may be caused by the environment:

-- Design the water management plan (Figure 8-2) to provide a large reservoir capacity, within the TMA, and the east mine rock and water discharge ponds, that will accommodate year to year variations in runoff (water supply) conditions; - Design the TMA and open pit to withstand the probable maximum flood, including by constructing a pit protection berm between the Pinewood River and the open pit, and designing the TMA according to the Ontario's Lakes and Rivers Improvement Act; - Ensure that an electrical distribution system at the project site is available by repairing damaged transmission lines, maintaining emergency diesel generators; and locating the onsite metal mill and transmission line close to open fields, wetlands, patchy forest and exposed rock terrain, to limit the risk of damage from fire; and jams will not c ause the Pinew ood River to o overflow the p oit protection berm.
+- Design the water management plan (Figure 11) to provide a large reservoir capacity within the tailings management area, and the east mine rock and water discharge ponds that will accommodate year-to-year variations in runoff (water supply) conditions. - Design the tailings management area and open pit to withstand the probable maximum flood, including by constructing a pit protection berm between the Pinewood River and the open pit, and designing the tailings management area according to the Ontario Lakes and Rivers Improvement Act. - Ensure that an electrical distribution system at the project site is available by repairing damaged transmission lines, maintaining emergency diesel generators; and locating the onsite metal mill and transmission line close to open fields, wetlands, patchy forest and exposed rock terrain, to limit the risk of damage from fire. - Develop measures to manage ice jams as part of the contingency and response plan to ensure that ice jams will not cause the Pinewood River to overflow the pit protection berm.